-The Capital and Investment, and Risk Committees, together with the Board, regularly consider capital assessments and projections for the Company to ensure that capital is managed with continuous adherence to the Company's principles around capital adequacy, financial flexibility, and the efficient use of capital.
+The CIC and ARC, together with the Board, regularly consider capital assessments and projections for the Company to ensure that capital is managed with continuous adherence to the Company's principles around capital adequacy, financial flexibility, and the efficient use of capital.

-A capital management plan is prepared, at least annually, for which the Company performs capital projections over the business planning period.
+A integrated management plan is prepared, at least annually, for which the Company performs capital projections over the business planning period.
 The projections allow for the current and expected business strategy, risk profile and capital management activities.
 The current time horizon used for business planning is usually three years.
 This exercise allows the Board to assess the Company's current and projected solvency needs and helps trigger appropriate and timely capital management actions.
-The capital management plan is regularly monitored and updated to reflect up to date information and the performance of the business.
+The integrated management plan is regularly monitored and updated to reflect up to date information and the performance of the business.